adrienjoly/backup-scripts/README.md

 ## Features and design decisions

 - Does not require to install any dependency except Docker
-- Each backup process is split into 4 scripts: backup, diff, archive and clean-up
+- Each backup process is split into 4 scripts:
+    - `backup`: gather the data to backup, into a local file or directory
+    - `diff-changes`: display what data was added/removed/changed since the last backup
+    - `zip-and-upload`: move the local backup to a directory for long-term storage
+    - `clean-up`: remove previous backups from the long-term storage directory, to save some space
-- There's just one manual step, optional: check changes since last backup
+- There's just one step that is manual/interactive: `diff-changes`, and it's optional
-- Store the last backup in a directory that can be synced online
+- Store the last backup in a long-term storage directory that can be synced online (e.g. Google Drive)
 - The backup scripts can be run locally, or from a server

 ## Status